'Ride for the slide': How motorbike rider survived severe highway crash

 Read time

-Man lying in hospital bed with arm in sling
+Man lying in hospital bed with arm in sling giving a thumbs up with his other hand

 Liam Ritchie broke several bones in his body after crashing his Harley Davidson on the Tablelands.
 He received treatment in Cairns Hospital